PSC Partners Canada Annual Research Grant Awards

 History of Grants Program

-In 2009, PSC Partners Seeking a Cure awarded its first set of research grants.
+In 2009, US-based PSC Partners Seeking a Cure awarded its first set of research grants.
 For PSC Partners, this was a milestone, an important step towards taking us closer to new treatments and an eventual cure.
 PSC Partners Canada joined the grants program in 2016.
 Since the inception of the program, together, over US$4,000,000 has been allocated to promising PSC research projects (as of Feb 2020).
-The Canadian affiliate grants made currently total CAD $650,000.
+The Canadian PSC Partners affiliate has directly funded over CAD $650,000 in research grants.
+Details can be found here.

 We thank our Canadian donors who have supported our mission of raising funds to research causes, treatments and cures for primary sclerosing cholangitis.
 Your contributions have made these awards possible.